ying-teaching/python-book/notes/Ch05-functions/function-concepts.md

 ### 2.2 Function Parameters and Default Argument

-A function header may have zero, one, or more `parameters` enclosed in parenthese.
-If there is no parameter, the function header just has a pair of parenthese.
+A function header may have zero, one, or more `parameters` enclosed in parentheses.
+If there is no parameter, the function header just has a pair of parentheses.
 If there are two or more parameters, they are separated by a comma `,`.
-In the above functin headers, they are:
+In the above function headers, they are:

 - `function_name1()`
 - `function_name2(parameter1, parameter2)`
 - `function_name3(parameter1, parameter2)`

-You can have as many parameters as you want, but it is not a good idea to have more than five paramters.
+You can have as many parameters as you want, but it is not a good idea to have more than five parameters.
 You way want to split your function into small functions or compose parameters when there are too many parameters.

 As the naming of variables and functions, you should give meaningful names to the function parameters because they are used as variables in the function code.